Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 🍽️ Latin American | ($$) | Website | 📍 Google Maps | 📞 (720) 269-4695

 While dim sum style Latin American fare may not be a culinary combination you’re used to, SuperMegaBien is known for unique experiences that break the mold.
-Located below the Ramble Hotel in Denver’s RiNo neighborhood, and just across the street from its sister establishment Work & Class, this energetic restaurant draws a young and hip crowd.

-Dishes are served in small “dim sum style” plates.
-Popular dishes include the puerco negro (braised pork, Yucatan style), carne asada, and arepas de queso.
-SuperMegaBien’s menu is mostly gluten free.
+Dishes are served in small dim sum-style plates.
+Popular dishes include the puerco negro (braised pork, Yucatan-style), carne asada, and arepas de queso.
+SuperMegaBien’s menu is mostly gluten-free.
 And no reservations are accepted.

 -Nate